 But more importantly, the world was changing, and Civil War was looming.

 The royal coffers were all but empty, and the nation was in a state of unrest.
 The world of the masque, with its fantasy, extravagance and illusion was coming to an end.
 By 1640, it was dead.

-On 10 January 1642, Charles I left Whitehall for York.
+On 10 January 1642, Charles I, his wife and three eldest children fled Whitehall for Hampton Court.
+Sending his family into exile, he went to seek support in the north and midlands of England.
 He would not set eyes on Banqueting House for another seven years.
 Then he would walk across its hall on the final day of his life, to the executioner’s block.

 Want to take a peek into the wardrobes of the kings and queens of the past?

 With exclusive access to the Royal Ceremonial Dress Collection, this free online course from Historic Royal Palaces & the University of Glasgow explores clothing from the Tudors to the Windsors.Sign up on FutureLearn